ishipachev/UdacitySDCND-CarND-Traffic-Sign-Classifier-P2/writeup.md

 ![alt text][custom_pics_results]

-The model was able to correctly guess 7 of the 9 traffic signs, which gives an accuracy of 0.77%.
+The model was able to correctly guess 8 of the 9 traffic signs, which gives an accuracy of 0.88%.
 This is good result with taking into account task to detect numbers with the same network which is trying to sort out signs classes even without numbers.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
-For the first image, the model is relatively sure that this is a 30km/h speed limit (probability of 0.575), and the image does contain a stop limit, but 50km/h.
+For the first image, the model is relatively sure that this is a 50km/h speed limit (probability of 0.575), and the image does contain a stop limit, but 50km/h.
 The top five soft max probabilities for the first image were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|
-|0.575 | Speed limit (30km/h)
+|0.986 | Speed limit (50km/h)
-|0.425 | Speed limit (50km/h)
+|0.014 | Speed limit (30km/h)
 |0.000 | Speed limit (70km/h)
+|0.000 | Speed limit (20km/h)
 |0.000 | Speed limit (60km/h)
-|0.000 | Stop

 For the second image probabilities were